oasislabs/oasis-ethwasi-runtime/README.md

 $ make
 ```

-## Running the gateway
+## Running the web3 gateway

-To run a local single-node Ekiden "cluster" and a development version of the gateway, run:
+To run a local Ekiden "cluster" and a development version of the web3 gateway, run:
 ```bash
 $ make run-gateway
 ```